Animation

 Stop a running tween with the id animate() / spring() returned:

-import { animate, cancelAnim } from "@pocketjs/core/animation";
+import { animate, cancelAnim } from "@pocketjs/framework/animation";

 const id = animate(streak, "translateX", 300, { dur: 20000, easing: "linear" });